 Should friends desire, memorial contributions may be made to the charity of your choice.

-To plant a tree in memory of John William Clayton, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John William Clayton, please visit our floral store.